capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |picangle| image:: /images/angle.png
    :width: 50

-|picangle| This tool measures the tridimensional angle formed by the lines connecting three points.To start a measurement, click on the
+|picangle| **Angle Measurement Tool**

-angle measurement icon, then left click on three desired position and the process will be automatically completed.The unit of angle measurement is degree.
+This tool measures the tridimensional angle formed by the lines connecting three points.To start a measurement, click on the angle measurement icon, then left click on three desired position and the process will be automatically completed.The unit of angle measurement is degree.